marklogic-community/smart-mastering-core/_pages/docs/merging-options.md

 Calling the `sm:merge` service or `merging:save-merge-models-by-uri` does not require that the merge options be paired with a set of match options; the `match-options` element may be left out.
+This will not affect the merging process at all.

 ### Property Definitions